JefferyLiu6/RiskOS/reports/model_card.md

 **Prohibited use.** Not a loan-level loss forecast.
 Segment means with shrinkage describe a group, and applying one to an individual property overstates what the estimate supports.

-**Conditions of approval.** Approved with the denominator and bounding sensitivities reported alongside any LGD figure.
+**Clearance conditions.** Cleared by the project author with the denominator and bounding sensitivities reported alongside any LGD figure.
 Not monitored, same gap as RISKOS_HAZ_001.